 ACCOMMODATIONS - Florida’s Historic Coast has a variety of resorts, hotels, condominium rentals, vacation homes and Bed & Breakfast Inns offering a wide range of lodging choices.
 The area boasts more than 10,000 accommodation units.
 The area’s resort hotels are award winning, too.
 Ponte Vedra Inn & Club is Five Diamond AAA rated and The Lodge & Club at Ponte Vedra Beach and the Casa Monica Resort & Spa in St. Augustine are all Four Diamond AAA rated.

 SHOPPING - There are nearly 50 art galleries and 25 antique shops in St. Augustine as well as trendy resort boutiques in Ponte Vedra Beach.
-Two of the most popular outlet malls in the Southeast - St. Augustine Outlets and St. Augustine Premium Outlets - feature stores like Gucci, Talbot’s, Cole Hahn, Kenneth Cole, GAP, Tommy Bahamas, White House Black Market, TaylorMade Golf Factory Store and more.
+One of the most popular outlet malls in the Southeast, the St. Augustine Premium Outlets - feature stores like Gucci, Talbot’s, Cole Hahn, Kenneth Cole, GAP, Tommy Bahamas, White House Black Market, TaylorMade Golf Factory Store and more.

 DINING - Year-round fresh seafood, locally sourced produce and cultural influences make the area a foodie’s paradise.
 Along with the more than 95 restaurants on Florida’s Historic Coast, there are food and wine festivals held throughout the year.
 Tour the St. Augustine Distillery with spirits made from locally sourced ingredients including Florida Cane Vodka, New World Gin and its Discovery Rum Series.
 Free tours and samples are offered at the San Sebastian Winery, purveyor of fine Florida wines.